sanjuegou1/TerraRTAndroid/README.md

 terraRT.startAntPlusScan(callback: (Boolean) -> Unit)
 ```

+**N.B You will have to download 2 plugins from ANT+ services to use this function, otherwise the connections will return false in the callback (Error logs will be printed).
+You can find the 2 plugins here: [Ant+ Plugins Service](https://play.google.com/store/apps/details?id=com.dsi.ant.plugins.antplus&hl=en_GB&gl=US) and [Ant Radio Service](https://play.google.com/store/apps/details?id=com.dsi.ant.service.socket&hl=en_GB&gl=US)**

 ### Streaming Data (WOOOO)

 Here comes the fun part.
 You can now simply start streaming data by running